Robrowno/rock-paper-scissors/README.md

 Early on, the win/lose/draw banner wasn't displaying as I had intended through my css styling.
 I found out it was because I needed to set the style.display to 'block' in my js file for it to be interpretted as I wanted it to.

+When I moved my 404 files in to their own dedicated folder, my 404 file stopped loaded when I tested it and defaulted back to the standard github 404 error.
+I moved the 404 files back in to main section of the directory and this seemed to rectify the issue.

 ---
 ## Peer reviews

 ---
 ## Deployment
+Below are the steps to take to deploy this website:

+Rock Paper Scissors! is deployed on Github (the cloud-based service that is hosting my repository).
+Follow the steps below to deploy a Github Repository through GitHub pages:

+1. Select the repository that you want to deploy, and select the settings link at the top right of the menu bar (A 'cog' icon will show near it).
+2. Select the pages section on the vertical navigation bar on the left.
+3. On the Github pages tab, scroll to the Source area and change the "None" branch tab to "Main", followed by changing the folder selector to "Root".
+4. Finally, save this setting and refresh the site until you are presented with the following message in green: "Your site is published at (Your Github web address)"

+### Forking your Repository
+You can fork your repository to create an exact copy of the original one.
+This allows you to make changes without altering the original repository.
+Take the steps below:

+1. Find and select your chosen repository.
+2. At the top right of the page, between the watch/unwatch tab and the star tab, select the "Fork" tab.
+3. You should now see a copy of the same repository in your account.

+### Cloning a Repository
+How to make a local clone repository:

+1. Find and select the chosen repository.
+2. Click on the "Code" button above the displayed repository files.
+3. Select and Copy the displayed link.
+4. In Gitpod, change the directory to your desired location.
+5. Type "git clone" in the terminal and paste the link, followed by pressing Enter on your keyboard.
+You have successfully created a clone for local use!

 ---
 ## Credits